 Checking out a previous version¶

 commit commands move the data from the working tree into the staging area, and from there into the repository database.
-That same data can go the opposite way, from the repository database to the working tree.
-In that direction, the index is skipped and the working tree is updated directly from the repository database.
+That same data can go the opposite direction, from the repository database to the working tree.
+In that manner, the index is skipped and the working tree is updated directly from the repository database.

 To checkout a past version of the repository data, the